Stereo Microphone Arrays for Ambient Field Recording

 5. My "tinkering ways" have taken me a step or two beyond what I describe above.
 In the spring of 2008 I began experimenting with a radically unorthodox bottom plate structure that, to my ear, seems to greatly enhance spacial definition.
 Almost everything I've recorded since then has been captured with some variation of this "winged-rig" concept.
 Here are three assemblies I'm currently using...

-...two of them built with dimension lumber:
+...one of them built with dimension lumber:

 Note: These winged arrays have a definite upward orientation.
 If your target sound source is in front of the assembly, tipping it forward toward the source is often helpful.
 Spacial definition doesn't seem to suffer from this.

 6. Another concept worth considering is the partially baffled boundary approach (PBB), made widely accessible in 2010 by Rob Danielson.
 This is basically a "DIY" adaptation of the old Crown SASS, using low-noise omnidirectional condenser microphones.

 To my ear the PBB approach, with its flush-to-boundary microphone orientation, fails to capture key spacial cues that are a specialty of the winged arrays.
 The PBB effect strikes me as considerably "flatter," less "natural" sounding and generally much less interesting.
 Nevertheless, the concept has gained traction with many nature sound recordists who appreciate the crisp articulation and tight imaging of the PBB rigs.

 Here, as in most of life, we end up grappling with trade-offs and compromises, where choosing "this" means giving up "that."